snelweg/7i96/README.md

 7i96 Configuration Tool

-You may need to install pip3 if so open a terminal and do ``sudo apt install python3-pip``
+You may need to install pip3 if so open a terminal and do

+``sudo apt install python3-pip``

+Depends on python3-pyqt5 and python3-setuptools and libpci

+``sudo apt-get install python3-pyqt5 libpci-dev``

 To install from GitHub (recommended)

 ``pip3 install git+https://github.com/jethornton/7i96.git``

 To upgrade from GitHub